MHF4 Cables & Adapters

 MHF4 is a micro connector / micro RF coax connector with the key attributes of having the ability to maintain high-frequency coaxial connection with very small sized connectors, both male and female.

-MHF4 cables are only 0.81 mm in diameter: Very thin and flexible.
-The connector has one central pin and an outer socket that corresponds to a female connector.
+The MHF4 connector has one central pin and an outer socket that corresponds to a female connector.
 While mated, the connector’s height is only 1.2 mm.
 The cable and connector are joined using an efficient solderless crimping process.

 Coax Cable for MHF4: